-- Have a clearly identified need and benefit, shaped solely around the needs of residents. - Can deliver outcomes which meet this need.
+- Have a clearly identified need and benefit, shaped solely around the needs of residents. - Can deliver outcomes which meet this need. - Can demonstrate that the grant-aid is to fund a deficit. - Deliver cost effective and quality service provision, fitting with the purpose and remit of that funding.

-- Deliver cost effective and quality service provision, fitting with the purpose and remit of that funding. - Be delivered by a credible organisation with the capacity to deliver the project as stated. - Reflect the statutory remit of Causeway Coast & Glens Borough Council, aligning with the Community Plan and the Council's Corporate Plan and relevant service plans of Council.
+- Be delivered by a credible organisation with the capacity to deliver the project as stated. - Reflect the statutory remit of Causeway Coast & Glens Borough Council, aligning with the Community Plan and the Council's Corporate Plan and relevant service plans of Council.